 Corporate Travel Issues for BrazilJune 12, 2023

 Corporate travel to Brazil comes with many risks that every company and working professional should be aware of.
 Many corporations are exposed to significant liability issues when sending their workforce to Brazil or other parts of South America.
-Companies should always use a travel management company that has the resources to protect staff and successfully mitigate risks as they arise.
+Companies should always use a travel security company that has the resources to protect staff and successfully mitigate risks as they arise.

 Many industries, including the mining and refinement sectors, must send their workforce to destinations such as Brazil.
 Without proper preparations, a company could be held liable for an injury, travel mishap, or kidnapping.
 Many of the major cities of Brazil, including Rio de Janeiro, São Paulo, and Salvador, have been plagued by violence which could impact your workforce’s travel arrangements.
 Explore a variety of tools, including protective drivers, threat monitoring, and close protection agents that actively work to ensure the safety of your workforce.

-Corporate Travel Risks and Political Unrest in Brazil
+Political Unrest in Brazil

 “Some of the political turmoil in Brazil has subsided as of late, but there is always a demonstration in Brazil for one reason or another,” said Ruben Mena, President of AFIMAC Latin America.